 With most types of goals, you tend to be better off with a long-term mindset.
 When it comes to things like habits and big professional projects, the thing that you can consistently do always beats the thing that you can do intensely for a short while.

-But it doesn’t really work that way with debt, or most other money problems.
-When you’re paying off loans, you don’t want to build a routine that you’ll be able to keep doing 10 years from now because you don’t want to still have this problem 10 years from now!
+But it doesn’t work that way with debt or most other money problems.
+When you’re paying off loans, you don’t want to build a routine that you’ll be able to keep doing ten years from now because you don’t want to still have this problem ten years from now!

 The longer your battle with the debt dragon goes on, the more time it has to regain its strength through interest, fees, and who knows what else.
 And the more exhausted you become.
-Fight hard and end this thing swiftly.
+So fight hard and end this thing swiftly.

-This one has both a literal meaning and a metaphorical one.
+This one has both a literal meaning and a symbolic one.

 And metaphorically speaking, consolidation is a great way to think about any financial dragon.
 Don’t let many faces of a single problem divide and conquer you.
-Get all the bills, the debts, the information you need into one single place and hit that problem with 100% focus.
+Get all the bills, debts, and information you need into one place and hit that problem with 100% focus.

-This is a simple, but immensely powerful money mindset technique.
+This is a simple but potent money mindset technique.

 Whenever people talk about doing something with their money that will benefit them in the future more than the present, they tend to use words like “sacrifice.”

 This keeps the focus on what you’re “giving up.”
-But often, you don’t end up missing whatever it is you were “giving up” in the first place.
+But often, you don’t miss whatever it is you were “giving up” in the first place.
 And you definitely will notice what you end up gaining instead.

-Treating progress as sacrifice is one of the biggest mistakes people make when saving money.
+Treating progress as a sacrifice is one of the most common money-saving mistakes.
 Likewise, it will only get in the way of you paying off debt.
-Flip the switch by focusing on what you’re doing for yourself, what you’re giving yourself in place of that short-term want, and you’ll quickly find yourself enjoying the process a lot more.
+Instead, flip the switch by focusing on what you’re doing for yourself, what you’re giving yourself in place of that short-term want, and you’ll quickly find yourself enjoying the process a lot more.

 7. Fall in Love with Saving

-Choosing to stop treating your major money goals as some sort of punishment you have to go through is a great start.
-But if you want to really accelerate your progress toward the place you want to be, the trick is to fall in love with the process.
+Choosing to stop treating your primary money goals as some punishment you have to go through is a great start.
+But if you want to seriously accelerate your progress toward the place you want to be, the trick is to fall in love with the process.

 For instance, almost any big money goal – paying off debt included – involves saving money.
-The money you save is the fuel for whatever else you may want to accomplish.
-And I get it, saving can be slow and boring.
+The money you save is the fuel for whatever else you want to accomplish.
+And I get it; saving can be slow and tedious.

 Treat saving like a game.
 Like a skill you are practicing and honing by the day.
-Instead of being disappointed by not going out to lunch on a certain day, try feeling excited about the $20, $40, $80 that your choice just freed up for what you really care about: building a future free from financial stress.
+For example, instead of being disappointed by not going out to lunch on a particular day, try feeling excited about the $20, $40, or $80 that your choice freed up for what you truly care about: building a future free from financial stress.

 8. Leave Nothing on the Table

 Most of us have a wealth of financial opportunities sitting well within arm’s reach.
 Some of these may be small.
-Some of them may require a bit of creativity on your part.
+Others may require a bit of creativity on your part.
 But when you get serious about getting out of debt, reaching your retirement threshold, or slaying any other money monster, you start to see these possibilities all around you.

 For instance, at your job.
-You already take advantage of your paycheck and (hopefully) any retirement plan they offer.
-But what about the weird, smaller stuff, like:
+You already take advantage of your paycheck and (hopefully) any retirement plan available.
+But what about the weird little stuff like: